ZerBea/hcxtools/README.md

 * wlandump-ng/wlanresponse are able to capture handshakes from not connected clients (only one single M2 from the client is required)

-* wlandump-ng/wlanresponse are able to capture handshakes from 5GHz clients on 2.4GHz
+* wlandump-ng/wlanresponse are able to capture handshakes from 5GHz clients on 2.4GHz (only one single M2 from the client is required)

 * wlandump-ng/wlanresponse are able to capture extended EAPOL (RADIUS, GSM-SIM, WPS)